 A. I think our absolute favorite has been Bankers Life Fieldhouse.
 You can’t beat having the No. 1 NBA arena in the country.
 There’s never been a bad seat in the house.
 We’ve seen everything from the circus to Cirque du Soleil, from concerts to college basketball, Pacers, Fever, you name it.

 A. I’d say during summer nights, the steps of the Soldiers and Sailors Monument have been a favorite for many years, just people-watching and seeing the bikes.
 The Canal Walk was nice and romantic with my wife.
 Now my son loves feeding the ducks.

 A. One of the defaults has always been the IMS Museum and a bus ride on the track.
 You see all ages enjoying that.
 Rick’s Boatyard Cafe for live music and sunsets is a gorgeous setting.
 You don’t associate Indy with the water so when we take guests there, it’s an “a-ha” moment: Wow, this is cool!
 With kids, the Children’s Museum for hours of entertainment.
-The IMA as well – the LOVE sign is a particular favorite for selfies.
+The Newfields as well – the LOVE sign is a particular favorite for selfies.
 The Indianapolis Zoo!
 We’re annual members and highly recommend it for everything from the Orangutan exhibit and the Dolphin show to the splash pad for kids to cool off in summer.
-The Flowrider and lazy river are quite a treat at The Waterpark at Monon Community Center (pictured).

 A. I’d say Mimi Blue Meatballs on Mass Ave.
 They just opened another one in Carmel as well.
 I love the place, especially the spicy cilantro sauce.